Frequently Asked Quilling Questions

 I can't seem to get the hang of quilling.
 How long does it take to learn?

 Quilling is one of those things people think should come very easily just because the supplies are so simple.
-Rolling paper begins to feel completely natural after a couple of hours of practice.
+Rolling paper begins to feel natural after a couple of hours of practice.
 Not bad for a hobby that may last a lifetime!
 Feeling all thumbs at first, I had to keep telling myself that if other people could do it, so could I - it's only paper and glue after all.

 What type of quilling paper handles best?